Dawson-sk/Dawson-sk/README.md

 - 👋 Hi, I’m @Dawson-sk (Dawson Skelley).
-- 👀 I’m interested in artifical intelligence and finding ways to make money with coding.
+- 👀 I’m interested in artifical intelligence and automation.
 - 📫 You can reach me @ dawson.skelley@gmail.com.

 <!---